No Insurance, Don’t Blame Me

 On the surface this law looks fair.
 But in real life, the truth is much different.
 Who gains from this change?
 The insurance companies gain by not having to pay the full value of claims.
 Again, the taxpayer loses and has to pay for the injuries not paid by the insurance company of the person who caused the accident.
 At times, injured people will need to use the public welfare system and other agencies to help them with expenses which insurance companies previously paid.

 If you have questions on this law or insurance coverage issues, Patterson Legal Group, LC would like to talk with you.
 We have been able to help several clients with issues like this.
-Call us for a no-cost consultation.
+Call us at 888-687-2400 or connects with us online through LiveChat for a free consultation.